 As tourist travel demands continued to spike and eventually a steamboat began making the daily pilgrimage across Lake Pontchartrain between New Orleans and Mandeville.
 These ships became well known for fantastic jazz shows and Mandeville itself turned into a very well known location to listen to early Jazz artists like Buddy Petit, Bunk Johnson, and many others.

 As demand for easy access to Mandeville and “the northshore” continued to escalate the state of Louisiana finally began work on the Lake Pontchartrain Causeway one side of which was completed in 1956.
 The second span was opened in 1969 and the opening of the two created tremendous growth in the Mandeville economy and real estate market.

 The real estate market in Mandeville is continually bolstered by the many commuters who cross the Lake Pontchartrain bridge to work in New Orleans and Metairie.

 The destruction of Hurricane Katrina proved to be a tremendous spark for the Mandeville real estate market.
 Surrounding cities were heavily hit by the storm and would take years to recover but Mandeville remained right on the edge of the worst of the damage.
-This had the homes in Mandeville mostly "high and dry" and ultimatly fullfulled the imense demand for housing.
+This had the homes in Mandeville mostly "high and dry" and ultimatly fullfulled the imense demand for housing after the storm.